Fort Morgan micropolitan area

-The Fort Morgan Micropolitan Statistical Area is a United States Census Bureau defined Micropolitan Statistical Area located in the Fort Morgan area of the State of Colorado.
-The Fort Morgan Micropolitan Statistical Area is defined as Morgan County, Colorado.
-The Micropolitan Statistical Area had a population of 27,171 at the 2000 Census.
-A July 1, 2009 U.S. Census Bureau estimate placed the population at 27,850.
+The Fort Morgan micropolitan area is a United States Census Bureau defined micropolitan statistical area located in the Fort Morgan area of the State of Colorado.
+The Fort Morgan micropolitan statistical area is defined as Morgan County, Colorado.
+The micropolitan statistical area had a population of 29,108 at the 2020 Census.
+A July 1, 2023 U.S. Census Bureau estimate placed the population at 29,524.

-The Fort Morgan Micropolitan Statistical Area includes the City of Fort Morgan, the City of Brush, the Town of Hillrose, the Town of Log Lane Village, the Town of Wiggins, and the unincorporated areas of Morgan County.
+The Fort Morgan micropolitan statistical area includes the City of Fort Morgan, the City of Brush, the Town of Hillrose, the Town of Log Lane Village, the Town of Wiggins, and the unincorporated areas of Morgan County.